Edinburgh TV Festival supported by Screen Scotland

 Festival App

-Start planning your personal agenda, connect with other delegates and get ready to hit the ground running.
+The Festival App allows you to plan your personal agenda, connect with other delegates and get ready to hit the ground running.

 Please note the App is available to registered delegates only.